+1. MBA

-- 1. MBA - 2.
-Non-MBA masters' or doctoral degree including fundamental courses with a minimum 3.0 GPA, or a passing grade if the institution does not use a traditional A-F grading systems, in accounting, finance, and statistics.
+courses with a minimum 3.0 GPA, or a passing grade if the institution does not use a traditional A-F grading systems, in accounting, finance, and statistics.
 At GCU these graduate level business fundamentals may be met by taking ACC-502, FIN-504, and SYM-506.
 Students must earn a minimum 3.0 GPA in each course.
 Students have the option to take an exam to fulfill this requirement.
 More information can be obtained through a Doctoral Enrollment Counselor.
 The business fundamental courses must be met prior to starting doctoral level courses.